 Prof. Lisa Henderson will deliver the keynote address at the Ethnicity and Race in Communication (ERIC) preconference to be held in conjunction with the International Communication Association (ICA) conference in Seattle, May 22-26.
 She will speak on "The Cultural Politics of Protest: Confronting Social Justice and Inequality in Communication Studies."

 Graduate student Anilyn Diaz-Hernandez will participate in an International Communication Association roundtable discussion on Research-Creation, organized and chaired by Prof. Lisa Henderson.
 Graduate program alumnus Chris Boulton will also present at this roundtable, which will take place at the ICA conference in Seattle in May.

 Prof. Gonen Dori-Hacohen will travel to ICA in Seattle in May to present two papers in the Language and Social Interaction division: "'More-Than-Three-Part Lists and Their Interactional Achievements in Radio Phone-in Shows," and, with Dalit Assouline, "Yiddish Across Borders: Interviews in the Yiddish Ultra-Orthodox Jewish Audio Mass Medium."
 He and graduate student Xima Avalos will also present "How Do Fans Criticize Their Own Team?
 Demonstrated Practices from a Facebook Fan Page" in ICA's Mass Communication division.

 Graduate student Greg Blackburn will be presenting two papers at ICA in Seattle.
 One will be "The Perception of the Effects of Military-Themed Video Games" in the Game Studies division, and the other will be "Television Viewing and the Cultivation of Terrorism Preparedness" in the Mass Communication division.

 Prof. Seth Goldman will present a paper titled "Victims, Heroes, and Changing Times: How Media Portrayals Affect Attitudes about Gay People and Gay Rights" at the ICA meeting in Seattle.

 Prof. Donal Carbaugh will deliver a public lecture on "American Discourses of Pain and Happiness: A Case Study in the Death of bin Laden" at the Maple Leaf and Eagle Conference, University of Helsinki, Finland, May 8.

-Prof. Marty Norden will present a paper titled "Listening for Lois: Reconstructing the Public Utterances of Lois Weber" at the Doing Women's Film and Television History conference to be held at the University of East Anglia, Norwich, UK, on April 10-12.
+Prof. Marty Norden presented a paper titled "Listening for Lois: Reconstructing the Public Utterances of Lois Weber" at the Doing Women's Film and Television History conference held at the University of East Anglia, Norwich, UK, on April 11.